Hullow/42/push_swap/Journal-push_swap.md

 # 6/6/24
 - Checker okay now
 - Working on small stacks: for a stack of 5, trying out Filipo (Fcandia)'s idea of pushing the two smallest elements to b in an optimized way, but it does too many moves.
 To debug and test

+# 7/6/24
+- Working version, also for small stacks, but some "OK (4/5)" yellow results for stacks of 500, leaks issues.
+See "latest_test_output.txt" for output.
+- To do: check 4/5 yellow results, then fix leaks and norm, then retest